ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 more fair allocation of bottleneck bandwidth.
 To do this, the flow sequentially cycles through all three tactics: trying to send faster than, slower than, and at the same rate as the network delivery process.
-To achieve this, a BBR flow in ProbeBW mode cycles through the four Probe bw states (DOWN, CRUISE, REFILL, and UP) described below in turn.
+To achieve this, a BBR flow in ProbeBW mode cycles through the four ProbeBW states (DOWN, CRUISE, REFILL, and UP) described below in turn.

 #### ProbeBW_DOWN {#probebwdown}